 - Is there is sufficient demand in your area to support your proposed business?

 - Will you be able to compete against other businesses offering delivery services?

-- Would it be best to start out by undertaking freelance courier work?
+- Would it be best to start out as a courier by undertaking freelance work?